Symbiotical/home-old/pages/about.md

 </span>
 </div>

-Symbiotical.com is a place where anyone can have there say and try to co-ordinate things they would like to changes the way people do things.
+Symbiotical.com is a place where anyone can have there say and try to co-ordinate for common good, curtious, efficiency and to reduce confusion.

 e.g. Could everyone please keep to the left (Australia) when walking on the footpath so others can get past?